The Gray Attic

 To reach the top, meant little change for the feet, as the attic floor was identical to the stairs, except for being mostly flat instead of jagged.
 At this point, the feet can take a break as only any attached part of the body is able to while at rest.
 This point of transition from journey to destination being now led inside the mind.
 I believed that after the flight up these two staircases, that the destination, this attic, would provide me with abundant answers in the objects it contained about the past, present and future.
 But seeing that my mind was only eight years old, I was certain that there were answers to such questions, and that questions should have answers.
 I didn’t ponder the meaning of my existence or that of everyone and everything I encountered.
 I was eight years old, searching for attic treasures, and these treasures were going to be the best treasures, and I was going to be the one to find them, and then they would be my treasures.
 I knew enough to understand that these kind of findings can’t be found out in the open, in obvious places.
 No, no way!
 They had to be hidden in cryptic places, where the air smelled musty and the dust was so thick that I couldn’t go more than six seconds, on the second, without double or triple sneezing.
 These are things that get placed in the confines of boxes that no one else thought to look in for ages and then become meaningful and extra important.
 You have to think to look for it, and then actually go and look for it.
 I thought, like seeing a decent-sized stone partially buried in the earth and knowing the surface doesn’t show us nearly as much as what lies underneath.
 For underneath there is abundant life: rolly pollys, centipedes, crickets, ants, worms, slugs and such things from which I found incredible wonderment.
 You see, to a child, it’s all about the treasure, with little or no thought given to gains made during the journey.
 The “getting there” and any subsequent consequences of actions are not of any consideration.
 And, of course the realization that it is impossible to really own and control anything or anyone, treasures included, hopefully arrives with time and maturity.
 It’s an exciting, carefree mental space to be in, but does not often serve well in adulthood, most of the time.
 I do not remember what I found in that attic now, but my being remembers the journey.

 Morning sunlight replaces incandescent light, and creates much more beauty and drama with light and shadows.
 Appearing nearly grabbable, rods of dusty rays hold my eyes for what seems like ages.
 The ungraspable beams are composed of decades of sloughing life, and the always constant, never failing, 4.5 billion year old star of stars.
 To be awake or asleep this morning is of no concern, the morning moisture made more intense from a night of rain, and oppressive yet comforting mustiness and petrichor fill the air all the same.
 The smell is so specific- it’s grandma and grandpa’s attic, and exists no where else in the world and at no other time.
-It can never be this attic again… dreams do that…. journeys do that.
-But now, left with a morning also never like the one before it, I descend the first set of stairs, still layered in a coat of blonde soot-dust-ash-layer of things past, but still here.
+It can never be this attic again… But now, left with a morning unlike all the ones before it, I descend the first set of stairs, still layered in a coat of blonde soot-dust-ash-layer of things past, but still here.

 I began to wander outside of the confines of the attic, to other levels of the house, and then I went outside it’s walls.
 Feeling a bit alone and isolated post-journey, I sought solace from the non-humans that always brought me the most comfort.
 As the porch door slammed behind me, a ginger cat named Felicity came swaggering towards me.
 Some call this breed of feline “marbled” due to their orange-and-white-dreamsicle color palette.
 I wanted to call her Felicity-Marmalade and pet her and talk to her for at least awhile.
 I gave her a treat of actual marmalade for her to lick with her pumice-stone tongue off my pinky finger.
 To repay my kind, not-at-all-mocking gesture, she led me to her window-well.
 Crouched down like a vertical turtle, I would, for an amount of time that could never be correctly guessed at then or now, play with the snapdragons that bordered her window-well on the side of my grandparent’s house.